osrf/ros2_raw_dds_example/README.md

 You should see the data being published from Terminal 1 into both Terminal 2 and Terminal 3.

-### Demo 2 - Publisher from ROS 2 network into raw DDS
+### Demo 2 - Publish from ROS 2 network into raw DDS using Fast-DDS

 This demo requires 2 terminals.